| RILYBOT 4: Motor Speed Input Adapter Plates |

 In order to prevent short circuits and to make all the necessary connections fit, you will need to use some short lengths of wire.

-Remember, if you want to use the motor as a passive sensor you have to stop it via the Float() command or its equivalent; if you use Off() it will just pin the motor voltage to 0 and the motor will be very hard to turn.
+Remember, if you want to use the motor as a passive sensor you have to stop it via the Float() command or its equivalent; if you use Off() the RCX just pins the motor voltage to 0 and the motor will be very hard to turn (since it is behaving as an active brake).